Okra

 Red Burgundy

-Description: Red Burgundy okra produces deep red pods and green leaves with red veins.
-The pods are tender and have a mild flavor.
+Description: Red Burgundy produces deep red pods and green leaves with red veins.
+Pods are tender with a mild okra flavor.

 Growing Season: Spring, Summer, and Fall